 For further information on passports and entry requirements, please visit the FCDO website.

 The EU has confirmed that UK nationals do not require a visa for short visits to Europe, such as school trips.
-But from the end of 2022 they will need to obtain an ETIAS visa waiver.
+However, from 2024 (date TBC) they will need to obtain an ETIAS visa waiver.
 For further information, please visit the ETIAS website.

 You will need to check whether any members of your group may need a visa as soon as you know who is travelling on your school trip to Europe.

 Visa applications can take a long time, so we would advise that any travellers who will need a visa apply to the appropriate embassies as promptly as possible.

 The British Council operates a List of Travellers Scheme for school visits to the European Union and this can avoid the need for individual visas for non-EU passport holders.
 For further information, please visit the British Council’s website.